WisemanLab/wisemanlab.github.io/contact/index.md

 ### Once on campus, proceed to the Skaggs Institute (Molecular Biology) building:
 1. You can enter into doors on either side of the building, but you will require key card access.
 Please call our lab for access.
-2. We are located in on first floor of the building on the west side in room MB110.
+2. We are located in on second floor of the building on the west side in room MB212.
 There is a sign by the door indicating the Wiseman lab.
-3. Luke's office is in MB110.
+3. Luke's office is in MB212.
 Please walk straight ahead into the lab and his office is straight ahead.

 <img class="img-fluid" src="/static/img/ScrippsMap.jpg" alt="Map of Mission Bay">